Welding Process Technology (WPT)

 Division: Technical

-This course provides students the opportunity to learn and apply welding techniques using the Gas Tungsten Arc Welding (GTAW) process on ferrous metals and aluminum on complex joints and in the vertical position.
+This course builds off the theory and skills learned in WPT 120.
+Providing students, the opportunity to learn and apply welding techniques using Gas Tungsten Arc Welding (GTAW) process on ferrous metals and nonferrous metals in more complex positions.
+Successful students will have the skills and confidence required to meet the workforce practices.
 Group 2 course.
-Quantitative Reasoning.

 WPT 130 - SMAW (ARC) Welding I